didip/didip.github.io/markdown/posts/1430960969799974572-can-you-build-a-web-application-in-go.md

 * Password hasher, you cannot have a web project without it.

-* Healty amount of 3rd party libraries to build awesome things.
+* Healthy amount of 3rd party libraries to build awesome things.

 * A UI framework, most people settle with <a target="_blank" href="//getbootstrap.com/">Bootstrap</a> or <a target="_blank" href="//foundation.zurb.com/">Foundation</a>.